-Australia’s best Rugby player Israel Folau has had his $4 million player contract terminated by the game’s peak governing body.
-This follows Folau being found guilty of a high-level breach of players’ code of conductby a three person Rugby Australia panel because his sinners Instagram post on April 10.
+Australia’s best rugby player Israel Folau has had his $4-million player contract terminated by the game’s peak governing body.
+This follows Folau being found guilty of a high-level breach of the players’ code of conduct by a three-person Rugby Australia panel because of his sinners Instagram post on April 10.

 The announcement was made at 3pm in Sydney this afternoon by Rugby Australia CEO Raelene Castle who stressed that his termination was not due to his religious belief, but the offending post was contrary to the game’s values and a breach of an employment contract.
 This contract termination was ironically made on The International Day Against Homophobia, Transphobia and Biphobia.

-Folau maintained at all stages he would not compromise his faith, but the saga still took a personal tool on him as footage of him emerged breaking down during an Easter Sunday sermon at his local church
+Folau maintained at all stages he would not compromise his faith, but the saga still took a personal toll on him as footage emerged of him breaking down during an Easter Sunday sermon at his local church.

 The saga has again raised concern about freedom of speech and freedom of religion in modern times.
-Prime Minister Scott Morrison who previously described Folau of being a man of ‘strong character’ and has proposed a Religious Discrimination Act refused to defend him this time calling his comments ‘grossly insensitive’.
+Prime Minister Scott Morrison who previously described Folau as being a man of ‘strong character’ and has proposed a Religious Discrimination Act refused to defend him, this time calling his comments ‘grossly insensitive’.

 Bill Shorten this week even asked Scott Morrison if he personally shared Israel Folau’s belief that homosexuals would go to hell, implying that being of that belief in 2018 is hate speech.